egoncharovsky/backend-test/readme.md

 Tests
 ---

+1. JUnit tests are in default directory
-Postman tests are saved to `./postman-test`.
+2. Postman tests are saved to `./postman-test`.
 To start the Postman is required.

 Documentation
 ---